niranjantitan76/Automatic_Ticket_Classification_CaseStudy/README.md

 ## Acknowledgements
-- I would like to express gratitude to the UpGrad IITB Programme for providing me with the opportunity to implement NLP as part of our coursework.
+- I would like to express gratitude to the UpGrad and IIITB Programme for providing me with the opportunity to implement NLP as part of our coursework.
 - This case study has enriched our understanding and practical application of data analysis techniques, contributing significantly to our learning experience.